 Daniel finds themself immersed in their doctoral research at the interstices of ‘queer’ and ‘normativity’ in the Department of South Asian Studies at SOAS, University of London.
 After having lived by the sunny shores of Singapore for nearly a decade and the busy city of Delhi prior to that you can always find them happy to escape the calamity of the grey London weather in any bright and cheery English pub.

 Jenny divides her time between academic pursuits focused on South Asia (gender and sexuality, religious studies, colonial and postcolonial history) and her corgis (owning, adoring, and promotional work).
 Living in the countryside (no streetlights), she enjoys frequenting country pubs, cooking, and obstacle courses.

 Aapurv Jain (email@example.com) (QA Co-founder)

-Aapurv is a development practitioner based in New Delhi, India.
-He completed his MA Gender and Sexuality at SOAS, University of London as a Felix Scholar and has been working as a Program Officer at Partner for Law in Development (PLD), a non-profit in New Delhi, India.
+Aapurv is a gender and sexual rights activist based in New Delhi, India.
+He completed his MA Gender and Sexuality at SOAS, University of London as a Felix Scholar and is currently working as a Programme Officer at Partner for Law in Development (PLD), a feminist legal resource group.